blockchain-repo/blockchain-wallet/README.md

 ####5.[`UTXO.py`](./UTXO.py)

-The role of this module is to get UTXO of the account
+The role of this module is to get UTXO(unspent transaction output) of the account